 The example below gives details on creating an order import job.
 Go here for more help with creating your other export jobs.

 Step 2: Specify the import source for this job.
 Valid sources are Dsco SFTP, External SFTP, HTTP/HTTPS, and AS2.
-Make sure to include an email address under Failure Notifications?.
-Dsco will send a notification email to the listed email address if there are ever any problems with importing your order files.
+Make sure to include an email address under Failure Notifications?, so that Dsco will send a notification email to the listed email address if there are ever any problems with importing your order files.

 Step 3: Specify the frequency that the job should be run by Dsco.
 If you want the job to run automatically, select Hourly, Daily or Weekly from the drop down menu.
 Choosing Manual indicates that you do not want Dsco to run the job automatically.
 You can run the job manually by logging into Dsco and clicking the Run Now button from the AUTOMATION section of the portal.